shubhamdwivedii/system-design-notes/Simpl Topics/Why Go.md

 # Why Go ?

+**Go is a minimalist language, and that’s (mostly) a blessing.**

+**The formal Go language specification is only 50 pages, has plenty of examples, and is fairly easy to read.**

 ## Go is Small & Simple

 **Go is meant to be simple to learn**, **straightforward to work with**, and **easy to read by other developers**.